paultrh/safedeskstories/README.md

 The script parse all the csv file under the inputs directory and analyse.
 If their are suitable to generate stories they will be integrated to the scenario.

+### SPAM GENERATION

+SPAM file are store under the SPAM/ directory.
+They follow the same pattern as every others emails.
+The users taht sends the mail must be referenced in the SpamUser.config file

 ## TODO